SUSE/helm-charts/README.md

+# Purpose

+This chart is used to deploy and RMT server on top of a kubernetes cluster.
+It has been developped on a k3s based cluster but should work on any of them.

-# helm
+# Prerequisites

-Helm chart to deploy rmt server.

-Based on work from Thorsten Kukuk https://github.com/thkukuk/rmt-container
+- a running kubernetes cluster
+- helm (v3) command configured to interact with this cluster

 # Custom mandatory values

+Some values of this chart do not have any sensible defaults:
+- SCC credentials
+- list of products to mirror
+- list of products to not mirror
+- DNS name the RMT server should be reachable at

-You should pass credentials to SCC in a custom values file.
+You should fill a custom values file before deploying the chart.

 Below example also enables ingress with TLS.
 The create-certs.sh can be used to create self-signed certificates and